onzfonz/comp227/src/content/5/en/part5c.md

 Clicking happens with the method [click](https://testing-library.com/docs/user-event/convenience/#click) of the userEvent-library.

-The expectation of the test verifies that the <i>mock function</i> has been called exactly once.
+The expectation of the test verifies that the **mock function** has been called exactly once.

 ```js
 expect(mockHandler.mock.calls).toHaveLength(1)